-TAO recruiters are made aware of the Agency's efforts to recruit for diversity to include PWD.
-TAO communicates the annual occupational hiring requirements for each fiscal year on recruitment and hiring in regards to Race, Ethnicity, Sex and Disability Status.
-This is done via TAO's Annual Recruitment Seminar which is attended by all recruiters and Hiring Advisors and the information is also available on the Agency's Key Performance Indicators dashboard.
-TAO continues to have a dedicated program manager focused on recruiting PWD, and in FY23 added a program manager who focuses on the recruitment of neurodiverse candidates.
-The CIA does not appoint its employees under Title 5, Schedule A, and instead hires its employees under Section 8 of the CIA Act, therefore the CIA does not have mandatory hiring goals for PWD.
+In FY24, Talent Acquisition Office (TAO) recruiters were made aware of the Agency's efforts to recruit for PWD.
+TAO communicated the annual occupational hiring requirements for each fiscal year via TAO's Annual Recruitment Seminar which was attended by recruiters and hiring advisors who provide support at recruitment events, as well as assessment in hiring decisions.
+The Talent Center had dedicated programs focused on outreach with PWDs (to include neurodiverse) at academic institutions and professional organizations.
+The CIA does not appoint its employees under Title 5, Schedule A, and instead hires its employees under Section 8 of the CIA Act, therefore, the CIA does not have mandatory hiring goals for PWD.